Reviewing The FP Transitions Comprehensive Valuation Report

 Especially since for “smaller” practices as opposed to businesses (e.g., most of those under $1M of revenue), it’s not even clear that the more granular DCF methodology is effective to value the firm, as it appears to under-rate the value for buyers who aren’t just looking to invest capital for profits, but want to “buy a job” that will pay them well to service the clients, too.

 The relevance of this for the individual financial advisor is that it tools like the FP Transitions CVR make “regular” valuations of an advisory firm more feasible because the straightforward market data approach brings the cost down substantially.
 While “complex” firm valuations can run $6,000 to $16,000, advisors can get a CVR from FP Transitions for just $1,200/year.
+(Michael’s Note: Nerd’s Eye View readers interested in purchasing an FP Transitions CVR can receive a $200 discount through March 31, 2017, when using the KITCES200 discount code.)

 Notably, that’s still significantly more expensive than the automobile equivalent of just buying the Kelley Blue Book – ostensibly because it’s still a more manual (and somewhat subjective) process to “score” or index an advisory firm’s transition risk and cash flow quality and assess market demand.
 Nonetheless, the price point is low enough that even solo advisory firms could get “regular” valuations every year or few.